-- A statement that the request for correction of information is being submitted under Section 515 of Public Law 106-554; - A detailed description of the specific material that is proposed for correction, including where the material is located (i.e., the publication title, date, and publication number, if any, or the website and web page address (URL), or the presentation, presenter, date and mode of delivery); - The specific reasons for believing that the information is in error and supporting documentation, if any; - Suggested recommendations for what corrective action(s) should be taken;

-- A description of the complainant's material interest in the information, and relationship in terms of familiarity and/or expertise with the information about which the quality complaint is directed; and - Complete contact information for the complainant, including name, mailing address, telephone number, e-mail address, and organizational affiliation, if any.
+- A detailed description of the specific material that is proposed for correction, including where the material is located, i.e., the publication title, date, and publication number, if any, or the website and web page address (URL), or the presentation, presenter, date and mode of delivery; - The specific reasons for believing that the information does not comply with OMB, HHS, or NIH guidelines and is in error, and supporting documentation, if any; - Suggested recommendations for what corrective action(s) should be taken; - A description of how the person requesting the correction is affected by the information error; and - Complete contact information for the requestor, including name, mailing address, telephone number, e-mail address, and organizational affiliation, if any.

-2.Determination of Appropriate Response.
+2. Determination of Appropriate Response

-Complaints about the quality of information should be handled primarily by the originating IC Director or designee (e.g., Scientific Director, Laboratory or Branch Chief).
-IC Directors are responsible for establishing and maintaining procedures to ensure that complaints are properly addressed, that an objective and qualified review of the merits of the complaint is undertaken, and that an appropriate response is provided in a timely manner.
+Requests for correction should be handled primarily by the originating IC Director or designee (e.g., Scientific Director, Laboratory or Branch Chief).
+IC Directors are responsible for establishing and maintaining procedures to ensure that requests are properly addressed, that an objective and qualified review of the merits of the request is undertaken, and that an appropriate response is provided in a timely manner.
 The procedures may include forming a review committee or equivalent, and shall allow for response by the originating and contributing authors, as well as input from the IC Communications Director.